sgc-kn/platform/integrations/sources/lubw/README.md

 ## Context

-The development flow here was
+I've used this to sync the historic lubw data.
+The data is now updated via nodered nr-lubw.
+The development flow here was:

 1. Try implementing incremental and historic sync (from lubw to quantumleap) Dagster job.